 The First Thing You Must Do

-The first thing you must do is always tell the truth.
+When bringing a DBA claim, the first thing you must do is always tell the truth.
 No matter what it is you are worried about, you must always be honest and never sugarcoat anything to the judge or you attorney.
 If you do, then you will lose your case.
 Trust me, I have seen it time and time again.
 Do not be that person.

 The Next Step